Home » Blog » Easy Apple Pie Recipe with Canned Filling (Optional Caramel Twist!)

 Prepare Pie Filling

-• Add butter to a saucepan on medium heat.
+• Add butter, canned apples, sugar and spice mix to a saucepan on medium heat.

 • Warm gently till sugar melts.